Co-Founder and CEO

-As Co-founder and CEO of Datatrend Technologies, Mark has been with Datatrend from its beginning in 1987.
-He has worked in IT since 1978 in a variety of roles including working with clients to design custom software, acquiring and developing technology and tools to aid in application migration, and working with business leaders in a variety of organizations to find pragmatic ways to optimize information technology.
+As Co-founder and CEO of Datatrend Technologies, Mark has been with Datatrend since its inception in 1987.
+He has been in IT since 1978 in a variety of roles, working with clients to design custom software, acquiring and developing technology and tools to aid in application migration, and working with business leaders in a variety of organizations to find pragmatic ways to optimize information technology.

 Mark is an avid bowler, taking up the sport when his parents started him in a youth bowling league at age six.
-Today, Mark is a scratch bowler, but he finds that most clients prefer golf.
-Mark also enjoys hiking in the American West, playing poker, music and is an auto enthusiast.
+Today, Mark is a scratch bowler and enjoys hiking in the American West, music, and is an auto enthusiast.